 Employers receive numerous letters and resumes from eager applicants.
-Often you prepare your letters and resume without emphasizing your unique qualifications and lose your opportunity to stand out from others.
+Often these letters and resumes don’t emphasize the candidates unique qualifications and they lose their opportunity to stand out from others.
 Each statement on your resume should communicate that you have skills that you can use to achieve results.
-As mentioned previously, it is most effective to use skills-based work impact statement that contains keywords and action verbs.
+As mentioned previously, it is most effective to use skills-based work impact statements that contain keywords and action verbs.
 The list of action verbs and the following information on keywords will help strengthen resumes and cover letters.

 Keywords can be:

 - Job titles

 Many employers are electronically scanning resumes.
 Scanning resumes for keywords produces “hits” related to the experience and competencies the employer determined are important for the job.
 With more “hits,” the chances increase the employer will contact you for an interview.

 Keywords are included in the job description used by employers to advertise a position opening.
 When reviewing job postings look for required or preferred qualifications, desired skills, etc. As you progress through your curriculum and obtain work experience, note the engineering skills and competencies that you are developing.
 When at work on a co-op, an internship or a summer job, discuss with your mentor or supervisor the types of keywords that should be emphasized in your letters and resume.